Does Blending Increase Sugar Content of Fruit?

 This is because apples contain more natural sugars than carrots do.
 So, when you blend them together, the drink will have more sugar in it than if you had just blended carrots alone.
 Another factor that determines how much sugar is in a blended vegetable drink is how long the vegetables are blended for.

 If you blend the vegetables for longer, they will release more sugars into the drink.
 So, if you’re looking to limit the amount of sugar in your blended vegetable drink, make sure to blend for shorter periods of time.
-Finally, it’s important to note that some people may be more sensitive to sugars than others.

 This means that even if two people were to consume the same exact blended vegetable drink, one person may experience a greater spike in their blood sugar levels than the other person would.